Alvin Ailey American Dance Theater: Foundation and performances (1958-1989)

-In 1988, AAADT hosted its 30th-anniversary season gala at the City Center.
+1988 marked the AAADT's 30th-anniversary season, where they hosted a gala at the City Center.
 The company and school are located at 45th Street and Broadway, and move the following year into a 36,000 square-foot space at 211 West 61st Street in Manhattan.

 In 1989, Alvin Ailey died from AIDS-related complications.
-Judith Jamison, who rejoined AAADT in 1989, replaced Ailey as the artistic director of AAADT.
+Judith Jamison replaced Ailey as the artistic director of AAADT.
 The company was struggling with mounting debts, and the number of company dancers was reduced.
+In 1989, the Clark Center for the Performing Arts was forced to close.

-In 2000, AAADT launched the silent phase of a five year, sixty-six million dollar capital campaign for a new building that would double its size and an endowment for financial stability.

-In 2002, AAADT broke ground on its new building site on West 55th Street.
+In 2000, AAADT launched the silent phase of a five-year, sixty-six million dollar capital campaign for a new building that would double its size and an endowment for financial stability.
+Two years later, AAADT broke ground on its new building site on West 55th Street.

-In 2004, the United States Postal Service issued a first class postage stamp honoring Alvin Ailey as part of the American Choreographers stamp series, and the Oprah Winfrey Foundation pledged one million dollars to endow a student scholarship at the Ailey School.

-In 2005, the Ailey organization, including the main company, Ailey II, and the Ailey School, moved into its new West 55th Street home, the Joan Weill Center for Dance, the former WNET-TV studios where AAADT first appeared on television in the early 1960s.
+The United States Postal Service issued a first class postage stamp honoring Alvin Ailey in 2004 as part of the American Choreographers stamp series, and the Oprah Winfrey Foundation pledged one million dollars to endow a student scholarship at the Ailey School.
+A year later, the Ailey organization, including the main company, Ailey II, and the Ailey School, moved into its new West 55th Street home, the Joan Weill Center for Dance, the former WNET-TV studios where AAADT first appeared on television in the early 1960s.

-In 2008, Glorya Kaufman donated six million dollars to AAADT's educational programs, including support for AileyCamp programs, the Ailey School, and Ailey's BFA program with Fordham University.
+In 2008, Glorya Kaufman donated six million dollars to AAADT's educational programs, including support for AileyCamp programs, the Ailey School, and a BFA program with Fordham University.
 The fifth floor lobby in the Weill Center for Dance is named in Kaufman's honor.

-Also in 2008, the United States Congress passed a resolution officially designating the company a "vital American Cultural Ambassador to the World."
+The United States Congress also passed a resolution this year officially designating the company a "vital American Cultural Ambassador to the World."